conficiusa/alx-system_engineering-devops/0x00-shell_basics/README.md

 prints the absolute path name of the current working directory

 ls
-Display the contents list of your current directory.
+Display the contents list of your current directory

+cd ~
+changes the working directory to the user’s home directory.

+ls -l
+Display current directory contents in a long forma

+ls -la
+Display current directory contents, including hidden files

+ls -lna
+Display current directory contents.Long format,with user and group IDs displayed numerically,And hidden files

+mkdir /tmp/my_first_directory
+Create a script that creates a directory named my_first_directory in the /tmp/ directory.

+mv /tmp/betty /tmp/my_first_directory
+Move the file betty from /tmp/ to /tmp/my_first_directory.

+rm /tmp/my_first_directory/betty
+Delete the file betty.

+/